AlphonsaJo/WGCNA/README.md

 ---

-This repository consists of the following files obtained as part of my 7th semester project for Mining of Massive Datasets course:
+This repository consists of the following files obtained as part of my 7th semester course project:
 1) R script to create the co-expression network for the given dataset
 2) Heatmap
 3) PCA Variance Plot